citp/privacy-policy-historical/r/ro/rol/rollcall.com.md

-> *The following text is extracted and transformed from the rollcall.com privacy policy that was archived on 2007-12-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071215094230id_/http%3A//www.rollcall.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the rollcall.com privacy policy that was archived on 2008-06-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080616161407id_/http%3A//www.rollcall.com/privacy) for the most accurate reproduction.*

-# Privacy Policy
+# Roll Call Privacy Policy

-Roll Call Incorporated is committed to protecting the privacy of rollcall.com and rcjobs.com subscribers.
+Roll Call Group is committed to protecting the privacy of rollcall.com, rcjobs.com, gallerywatch.com, congressnow.com and briefingroom.rollcall.com subscribers.
 This statement outlines our privacy and data protection policy.

 Collection and Use of User Details

 Personal details of Users of rollcall.com will be collected and processed upon registration to our website.

-All personal information is collected with the knowledge of rollcall.com customers via the website’s registration.
+All personal information is collected with the knowledge of Roll Call Group customers via the website’s registration.

 This information is collected for the following purposes:

 • To notify customers when the newsletter has been updated and special news items are posted
 • To notify customers of special features, new products and items of relevance
-• To notify users of promotional activities both within Roll Call and across The Economist Group of companies.
+• To notify users of promotional activities both within Roll Call Group and across The Economist Group of companies.

 User information is retained for in-house research to: